TRENATTI/Szeebe/README.md

 ### About:

-This repository is dedicated to the development of Alpha Authority's Official Discord bot called Szeebe.
+This repository is dedicated to the development of Trenati's Official Discord bot called FIREFLY (Codenamed for *Flying Lighthouse*).
 Custom tailored for our needs.

 ---------------